deis/deis/docs/customizing_deis/choosing-a-scheduler.rst

 `Kubernetes`_ orchestration system for docker containers:

     Kubernetes provides APIs to manage, deploy and scale docker containers.
-Kubernetes deploys docker containers as `PODS`_, unique entity across a cluster.
-Containers inside a POD share the same namespaces.
-More information about `PODS`_.
+Kubernetes deploys docker containers as `pods`_, unique entity across a cluster.
+Containers inside a pod share the same namespaces.
+More information about `pods`_.

-To run kubernetes on CoreOS requires `flannel`_ which provides subnet to each host for use with containers runtimes.
+Kubernetes requires overlay network so that each pod can get a unique IP across the cluster which is achieved by using `flannel`_.
 Deis repository provides a new user-data file to bootstrap CoreOs machines on the cluster with flannel.

 To test the Kubernetes Scheduler, first install and start the kubernetes components: